-Today the 11th November is referred to as Veterans Day and has been expanded to remember and honor all veterans who served their country ever since, in peacetime and in war.
+Today the 11th November is referred to as Veterans Day in the USA, and was expanded to remember and honor all veterans who served their country ever since, in peacetime and in war.
 That is a good thing.

 For some years, I would choose this day to open a cardboard box with some remnants of my grandfather’s time in the U.S. Navy.

 There is a photo of a group of jovial sailors.
 The penciled script on the back says it is from 1912 and shows “a group of electricians on the Louisiana in Guantanamo Bay, Cuba.”
 My grandfather sits smiling among them, and that implies he was involved in at least one of the two actions against rebels in Cuba that year.
 The Louisiana later took part in the invasion of Mexico when they occupied Vera Cruz and tried to capture Poncho Villa.
 His unit went ashore to lay telephone wire in support of the Marines, and did some demolition work.